atlassian/escalator/README.md

 # Escalator

-Batch Optimized Horizontal Autoscaler for Kubernetes.

-Escalator is a cluster-level autoscaler for Kubernetes that is designed for very large batch workloads that cannot be fast-drained, but also where the default autoscaler does not scale up fast enough.
-Kubernetes is a container orchestration framework that schedules Docker containers on a cluster.
+**Escalator is a batch or job optimized horizontal autoscaler for Kubernetes.**

+It is designed for large batch or job based workloads that cannot be force-drained and moved when the cluster needs to scale up - Escalator will ensure pods have been completed on nodes before terminating them.
+It is also optimised for scaling down the cluster as fast as possible to ensure pods are not left in a pending state.

-**The key preliminary features are:**
+**The key features are:**

 - Utilisation based node scaling
 - Calculate requests and capacity to determine whether to scale up, down or to stay at the current scale